Dollars and Diagrams

 Never have so much of your liquid net worth tied into a single investment that it could cause irreversible harm to your plan if the investment craters.

-8/ Relentless Optimism
+8/ Facing Challenges: Relentless Optimism

 There is always a reason not to invest [turn on the television or read the news].
 However, we remain relentlessly optimistic.
+It is important to know that challenges and issues should not hold you back on choosing to invest.

-Had you invested $10,000 in a low-cost S&P 500 Index Fund in the beginning of 1973 and reinvested dividends, you would have approximately $1,250,000.
+Had you invested $10,000 in a low-cost S&P 500 Index Fund at the beginning of 1973 and reinvested dividends, you would have approximately $1,250,000.

 Approximately a 10% annualized rate of return.